Dual Diagnosis Treatment Plano, IL

 Kendall County Health Department Oe Oswego Police Department - 10.9 miles from Plano, IL

-Kendall County Health Department Oe Oswego Police Department is a dual diagnosis treatment center in Oswego, Illinois that provides treatment for substance use and mental health disorders that include dependent personality disorder as well as post-partum depression.
+Kendall County Health Department Oe Oswego Police Department is a dual-diagnosis treatment center in Oswego, Illinois that provides treatment services for alcohol or drug addiction and mental health disorders that include BPD as well as anorexia.

 Address: 3355 Wooley Road, Oswego, IL 60543 in Kendall County